 No, that’s not quite right.
 They weren’t “offered” anything.
 DKPL applied for the grant last April and its number finally came up, probably because a couple other libraries lost referenda in November (but we don’t know for sure, because I’ve been foiled in my FOIA inquiry).

 It’s a crying shame for taxpayers that DKPL turned in an application with a plan to spend $24 million, because the eligible construction costs only come to about $13 million.
 This means there are a lot of goodies in there that the state won’t cover.
-When DKPL board members say they really, really tried so hard to save taxpayers money, the fitting response is a derisive laugh, IMO.
+When DKPL board members say they really, really tried so hard to save taxpayers money, the fitting response is a derisive laugh.

 During Monday’s City Council presentation, library executive director Dee Coover listed parts of the library that need to be repaired and their lack of space.
 She favorably compared the library to the Egyptian Theatre, another historic building downtown that receives money from the city every year through its TIF district.